-67. This policy regularly makes reference to efficient use of resources.
-Where a child is eligible for transport support then the Authority will meet those requirements.
-However, having regard to all other factors, the Authority will offer the most cost effective solution on a case by case basis and will not authorise alternative transport provision should the family of an eligible child reject the type of transport support being offered.
+- 65. This policy regularly refers to efficient use of resources.
+Where a child is eligible for travel assistance then the Authority will meet those requirements.
+However, having regard to all other factors, the Authority will offer the most cost-effective solution on a case-by-case basis and will not authorise alternative transport provision should the family of an eligible child reject the type of transport support being offered.
 Dorset Travel or their contracted operator is responsible for the assessment and provision of transport support considering best use of resources.
-DC will not contribute the costs of the approved transport provision to a proposed alternative.
+Dorset Council will not contribute to the costs of the approved transport provision to a proposed alternative. - 66.
+Where a contract vehicle bus pass is provided but lost there will be a charge levied for the administration of replacement of the pass, of £15 for the first loss of the pass followed by payments of £25 for any loss at any time thereafter, subject to regular review.
+If the pass is provided directly by the bus company charges may differ. - 67.
+Where transport is agreed either through School Admissions, SEND, Transport Appeal or based on a Safety Audit, the Local Authority will be liable for the cost from 2 weeks from when the authorisation is confirmed with the parent, the date of the appeal hearing or road safety audit, whichever occurs earliest.
+Any costs previously incurred by the parent will not be subject to a refund.